You are here

 Who can file a State Complaint?

 A state complaint may be filed by any individual or organization.
-The filing party must file a written complaint by mail or hand-delivery to both the Department of Education and the responding Administrative Unit's (School District, BOCES, or State Operated Program) Special Education Director (See contact information and model forms below).
+The filing party must file a written complaint by mail or hand-delivery to both the Department of Education and the responding Administrative Unit's (School District, BOCES, or State Operated Program) Special Education Director.
 Before filing a State Complaint, it is advisable that you or your attorney carefully review the State Complaint Procedures (PDF).
 Once CDE has confirmed the responding party has received the complaint, the timelines for the complaint will begin.